 Glue the two rachet pawls into the two slots in the great wheel gear spokes.
-Make sure they are oriented as shown below.
+Make sure the gear spokes and pawls are oriented exactly as shown below.

 Installing Gears on Arbors

 Before installing gears on the arbors, any desired staining should be completed on all gears and set washers (do not apply varnish or polyurethane finish to the edges of the gear teeth).
 Do not attempt to sand the laser browning off the edges of the gear teeth (this could distort the shape of the gear teeth).